Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to survive a difficult situation and have a chance to face another challenge.
-The phrase does not refer to literally "fighting," but to enduring or overcoming adversity.
+The idiom does not refer to literally "fighting," but to enduring or overcoming adversity.

 Origin: